Jojo4GH/kzip/README.md

 - 📝 **Modifying** existing ZIP files

 The kotlin file I/O interface uses [kotlinx-io](https://github.com/Kotlin/kotlinx-io) making it compatible with other Kotlin Multiplatform libraries.
-Currently, kzip supports the JVM, Linux X64, Linux ARM64 and MinGW X64 targets, but more targets are planned (see [Contributing](#-contributing)).
+Currently, kzip supports the JVM, Linux, Windows and Android targets, but more targets are planned (see [Contributing](#-contributing)).

 ## 🛠️ Installation